Out of Sight, Out of Mind: Gifted, Book 1

 Is it any good?

-Series books often follow a different literary standard, especially those, like this one, that go straight to paperback.
-It reads like something written by a bright college student: a bit clunky, obvious, beating the reader over the head with the Point, relying on caricature instead of character, and often violating the cardinal rule of writing class -- show, don't tell!
+This book reads like something written by a bright college student: a bit clunky, obvious, beating the reader over the head with the Point.
+It relies on caricature instead of character, and often violates the cardinal rule of writing class -- show, don't tell!
 This can happen even to a good writer when he or she churns out books on a series schedule, which values speed over subtlety.

 That's not to say that this isn't enjoyable -- it is.
 It's easy and fluid to read, with an engrossing plot and a few original ideas, including turning the middle school queen of mean into a relatable, sympathetic heroine whose spoiled brashness may actually be a healthier approach to life than the social outcast's self pity.
 Unfortunately, improving the outcast's life predictably involves getting her better clothes, hair, and makeup.
 But it also involves getting her to stand up for herself, especially to her own neglectful parents.
 So, not great literature, but a fun read.